Azure AD Dynamic Secrets

 • User Roles Template ID: Provide the ID of the Role Template to add this role to the new user.
 Multiple values should be separated by a comma.
 (If Portal Access is selected.)

-• Externally Provided Username: Select this checkbox to allow the dynamic secret engine add and remove the assigned groups and roles for an existing user (instead of creating a new temporary user).
+• Externally Provided Username: Select this checkbox to allow the dynamic secret engine to add and remove the assigned groups and roles for an existing user (instead of creating a new temporary user).
 (If Portal Access is selected.)

 • Extract username from the following claim (Key name): Provide the name of the claim in the authentication token from which the "externally provided username" will be taken.
 The value should be either the full principle user name or the user display name.